yahavkosoi/Whatsapp-Data-Analysis/README.md

 # Whatsapp-Data-Analysis
-A python library to analyse a Whatsapp chat
+A python library to analyse a Whatsapp chat.

+How to download the datat from whatsapp: